naturomics/CapsNet-Tensorflow/dist_version/README.md

 > **Daily task**
 > 1. Validation performance with multi-gpus
-> 2. Implement the test and inference pard
+> 2. Implement the test and inference part

 - Python
 - NumPy